Md-Mobassher/Bike_management_client/README.md

 - Sale form includes quantity, buyer name, and sale date.
 - If the quantity reaches zero, the product is automatically removed from the inventory.

-### Sales History

-#### View Sales History
+#### Sales History

-- Categorized by weekly, daily, monthly, and yearly periods.
+- View sales history categorized by weekly, daily, monthly, and yearly periods.

+### Bike Filtering

+Implement a comprehensive bike filter system to optimize inventory management.
+The filter options cater specifically to bikes and cycling:

+- Filter by Price: Allow users to set a price range for bikes.
+- Filter by Release Date: Provide options for filtering bikes based on their release or production date.
+- Filter by Brand: Implement real-time search functionality for bike brands.
+- Filter by Model: Enable searching by bike model for unique identification.
+- Filter by Type: Categorize bikes into types (e.g., road, mountain, hybrid).
+- Filter by Size: Include a filter for bike sizes.
+- Filter by Color: Allow filtering bikes based on their color.
+- Additional Relevant Filter Parameters: Introduce other relevant filter parameters such as frame material, suspension type, or any custom attributes associated with the bikes.

 ### User Interface Features

-- Real-time UI updates for product changes and sales.
+- Gracefully update the UI in real-time when changes occur (e.g., product updates, sales, etc.).
-- Utilizes RTK Query for efficient CRUD operations.
+- Utilize RTK Query for efficient CRUD operations.
-- Implements Re-fetching functionality for data accuracy.
+- Implement Re-fetching functionality to ensure data accuracy and consistency.
 - Mobile-responsive design for a seamless user experience on various devices.

 ### State Management

-- Utilizes Redux for maintaining a consistent application state.
+- Utilize Redux for maintaining a consistent application state.

+### Invoice Printing

+- Integrate a feature allowing users to generate and print invoices for sales transactions.
+- The invoice should include details such as bike name, quantity, price, date of the sale, total amount, and any additional relevant information.

 ### Bulk Delete Product Options

-- Efficiently manages inventory through bulk delete feature.
+- Enable users to efficiently manage their inventory by implementing a bulk delete feature.
+- Provide a user-friendly interface to select and delete multiple products simultaneously.

 ### Duplicate & Edit Feature

-- Users can duplicate and edit existing products to create variants.

-### Additional Features

-- Implementation of relevant features enhancing dashboard usability.
+- Implement a "Duplicate & Edit" feature allowing users to create variants by duplicating and editing existing products.

 ## Technical Requirements